BrokenPen/EmbeddedSystem-Lego-ev3/course/hardware/hardware.md

 ##### Use virtual machine

-==The computer bios is locked or you can't boot comptuer from a USB device==
+==Condition : The computer bios is locked or you can't boot comptuer from a USB device==

-Download [VMware player][vmware], [Virtual box][virtualbox] install into USB memory strick also copy the binary installer into USB memory strick
+Download [VMware player][vmware], [Virtual box][virtualbox] install into USB memory strick also copy the binary installer into USB memory strick.
 Download GNU/Linux distro image.
+Install GNU/Linux into virtual machine or using a live GNU/Linux(which not install).

 #### For the school computer running Unix-Like OS